Water supply and sanitation in Abu Dhabi: Seawater desalination

+Groundwater

 90% of groundwater in Abu Dhabi Emirate is saline, in some cases up to eight times as much as seawater.
 There are only two freshwater aquifers.
 Natural groundwater recharge is estimated at 300 million cubic meters per year.
 Brackish groundwater is mostly used for the irrigation of date palms which are relatively salt-tolerant.
 Recharge dams have been built on wadis in order to prevent flood water to flow into the sea, recharging it instead to aquifers.
 Unplanned and uncontrolled groundwater withdrawals, especially for agriculture and forestry, total over 2,000 million cubic meters per year and have resulted in declining groundwater levels and quality.